The Ultimate Green Chutney Recipe for Every Meal

 4. Taste and adjust

-Pro Tips for the Perfect Green Chutney Recipe
+Pro Tips for the Perfect Green Chutney every time.

 - Always use fresh coriander – wilted leaves will change the taste and color.